direktiv/direktiv.github.io/docs/spec/variables/variables.md

 * Efficiently passing around large datasets or files to actions, especially ones that exceed instance data size limits.
 * Persisting data between instances of a workflow.
-* Sharing data between different workflows.
+* Sharing data between different flows.

 ## Scopes

 All variables belong to a scope.
 The scopes are `instance`, `workflow`, and `namespace`.
 Instance scoped variables are only accessible to the singular instance that created them.
 Workflow scoped variables can be used and shared between multiple instances of the same workflow.
-Namespace scoped variables are available to all instances of all workflows on the namespace.
+Namespace scoped variables are available to all instances of all flows on the namespace.
 All variables are identified by a name, and each name is unique within its scope.

 ## States